How does the Wilmer2 Carrying Orthosis work?

 Gravity does the rest

 When the forearm is directed downwards by gravity, the upper arm is, at the same time, pushed upwards, leading to the head of the upper arm finding its support in the shoulder joint again.
-The smart use of the mechanics makes the W2CO a unique product.
-It is still the only orthosis that is really capable of neutralizing (sub)luxation worldwide.
-If you want to know more about the operation of the W2CO download then here is an article explaining in detail how this orthosis works, but also why a sling or mitella that does not eventually do.
+This smart use of mechanics makes the W2CO a unique product.
+It is still the only orthosis that is really capable of neutralising (sub)luxation.
+If you want to know more about the operation of the WCO then download here an article explaining in detail how this orthosis works, but also why a sling doesn’t.

 No neck load